rabbitmq/rabbitmq-website/site/tutorial-six-python.md

    are required.
 This leads to a significant performance boost against naive implementations.

-But our code is still pretty simplistic and doesn't try to solve more complex problems, like:
+Our code is still pretty simplistic and doesn't try to solve more complex problems, like:

  * How should the client react if there are no servers running?